• Skip to primary navigation

 Instructions

-• *Note: Use the rest of the tofu package to make air fryer tofu nuggets or a veggie tofu scramble.
+• With clean hands, crumble the tofu into small chunks.
+(Note: Use the rest of the tofu package to make air fryer tofu nuggets or a veggie tofu scramble.)

 Notes